thepatchworkpress/thepatchworkpress/content/nonfic/paint.md

 }
 </style>

 Once again, I am mindlessly scrolling Instagram.
 Once upon a time, I believed that my loyalty to this app lay in a desire to keep in touch with others, but I admit these days that this is a lie.
-When you are too worn out to concentrate on anything else, you, too, will suddenly understand the appeal of that instant flash of dopamine.
+When you are too worn out to concentrate on anything else, you, too, will understand the appeal of that instant flash of dopamine.
 I don’t know when the algorithm, the obedient robot that people treat like flesh, pinpointed me as someone easily hypnotised by make-up.
 It is a quick and satisfying fix.
 The artists in these videos draw a perfect line from A to B, and they are much better at it than me.
 They are prettier than me; they are wealthier than me.
 They always undergo a fairy-tale transformation from beautiful to more beautiful; their bare skin was covered with foundation and concealer before the camera even started to roll.
 They decorate their faces with the shapes favoured by modern fashion – sharp cheekbones, sharp eyeliner, full lips, thick lashes.
 They are usually women, and when they are not, they are homophobically harassed for their perfectionistic adherence to a female beauty standard in the comments.

 Occasionally, they will invent trends that they claim are anti-beauty industry.
 Anything with a pop of colour is ‘man-repellent make-up’.
 Any decoration that vaguely deviates from the usual fashion is, apparently, alternative.